fledge-iot/fledge/docs/91_version_history.rst

        - A typo in the statistics description for “Readings Sent North” has been fixed.
        - An issue that may occasionally cause the storage service to fail during purge when using the default SQLite storage engine for readings data storage has been resolved.
-       - A problem with integer overflow in the sqlite storage engine has been resolved.
+       - A problem with integer overflow in the SQLite storage engine has been resolved.
        - An issue with one of the API entry points that could allow for command injection into the underlying operating system has been resolved.